onflow/sc-eng-gaming/README.md

 #### **`BasicWinLoss` & `BasicWinLossRetriever`**
 As a proof of concept, we have defined a basic metadata struct to show the win/loss record (`BasicWinLoss`) for an `NFT` for any game it participates in.
 It tracks wins, losses, and ties and exposes the ability to retrieve those values (stored in the game contract in our construction) directly from the `NFT` resource.
 While the implementation defined in this repo is very simple, you can imagine a more complex set of gaming metadata containing an `NFT`'s health and defense attributes, evolution characteristics, etc., making this pattern useful for any sort of game you might be designing.

-In our construction, the game contract stored win/loss data, maintaining their own histories of NFT's `BasicWinLoss` so that they can create interesting metrics and records based on the data, allow anyone to retrieve any of the data easily from a central place, and also enable anyone with the NFT object itself or a reference to it to easily retrieve the data stored on it without directly relying on a central contract.
+In our construction, the game contract stores win/loss data, maintaining its own histories of NFT's `BasicWinLoss`.
+This allows others to query all win/loss histories., create interesting metrics and records based on the data, allow anyone to retrieve any of the data easily from a central place, and also enable anyone with the NFT object itself or a reference to it to easily retrieve the data stored on it without directly relying on a central contract.

 The `BasicWinLossRetriever` interface defines an interface for a resource that can retrieve this `BasicWinLoss` record.
 This retriever is implemented along with `GameResource` and `MetadataViews.Resolver` as an Attachment for any `NonFungibleToken.INFT`.
 It is then added within a `Match` when an NFT is escrowed so the win/loss record of that NFT can be retrieved..